heyvaleria/heyvaleria.github.io/about.md

 <img src="/assets/images/bench.png" alt="a bench" style="float: left; margin-right: 1.5em; margin-bottom: 1em; width: 120px;">

-When a friend was visiting Seattle and asked me for things to see and do, I mentioned Viretta Park, the renoun park where the rumors says Kurt Cobain used to go hang out etc. (IDK, really)
+When a friend was visiting Seattle and asked me for things to see and do, I mentioned Viretta Park, the reknown park where the rumors says Kurt Cobain used to go hang out etc. (IDK, really)

 But I didn't want to get my friend's hopes too high on what to expect, so